TopoSculpt: Betti-Steered Topological Sculpting of 3D Fine-grained Tubular Shapes: Experiments and Results

 \subsection{Implementation Details}

-For the implementation details, the holistic view model (HVModel) is based on a 3D U-Net architecture\cite{cciccek20163d} fed with the whole image region.
-For comparison, we implemented a standard 3D U-Net trained in a patch-wise manner, referred to as PWModel.
-A patch size of $128 \times 128 \times 128$ is employed in all experiments.
+For implementation, the holistic-view model (HVModel) in Eq.\eqref{eq::seg} is built upon a standard 3D U-Net architecture \cite{cciccek20163d} with an initial channel width of 16, operating directly on the full image region.
+For comparison, we additionally implement a patch-wise variant of the same 3D U-Net where a patch size of $128 \times 128 \times 128$ is used for all experiments.
+The patch-wise network is trained with multiple losses designed for tubular structure segmentation.
+Recent topology-aware losses, including clDice \cite{shit2021cldice}, CAL \cite{zhang2023towards}, SkeletonRecall \cite{kirchhoff2024skeleton}, cbDice \cite{shi2024centerline}, BoundaryLoss \cite{kervadec2019boundary}, TopoLoss \cite{hu2019topology}, and DMT \cite{hu2021topology}, were included for comparison.

 During the refinement stage of TopoSculpt, we set $\alpha = 1e4$ and $\beta = 1e3$ in the $\mathcal{L}_{\text{TIB}_{com}}$, and for the curriculum refinement strategy, we set $t=30$, $T=90$, $k=3$, and $\gamma=0.1$.
-AdamW \cite{loshchilov2017decoupled} optimizer is used with an learning rate of $1e-3$ for pulmonary airway and $1e-4$ for Circle of Willis.
-All experiments are conducted on an NVIDIA A800 GPU with 80GB memory.
+AdamW \cite{loshchilov2017decoupled} optimizer is used with an learning rate of $1e-3$ for pulmonary airway, $1e-4$ for Circle of Willis and $1e-4$ for CTCA.
+All experiments are conducted on two NVIDIA A800 GPUs each with 80GB memory.